Araffe/vdc-networking-lab/readme.md

 **6)** Find the public IP address of the virtual machine named *OnPrem_VM* using the following command:

 <pre lang="...">
-az network public-ip list -g VDC-Main -o table
+az network public-ip list -g VDC-OnPrem -o table
 </pre>

 **7)** SSH to the public IP of OnPrem_VM.
 From within the VM, attempt to connect to the private IP address of one of the CSR1000V interfaces (10.101.1.4):